-As we emerge from lockdown, the facilities available and the Centre's opening hours will be subject to change over the first few weeks.
+The facilities available and the Centre's opening hours will be subject to change over the next few weeks.
 We are expecting to re-launch the shop in the near future.

 Please use the following as a guide to our opening hours: